datatyper/datatyper.github.io/pages/markdown-reference.md

 # Titles and Subtitles

 # # This is Heading 1
 ## ## This is Heading 2
 ### ### This is Heading 3
 #### #### This is Heading 4
 ##### ##### This is Heading 5
 ###### ###### This is Heading 6

 Markdown is the simplest way to create a static website.
 It is a plain text format that is easy to read and write.
-Indeed, the page you're reading now was typed up in Markdown.
+Indeed, the page you're reading now was initially typed up in Markdown.
 You can then use this [Python-Markdown](https://pypi.org/project/Markdown/) module to convert this to HTML.
-Or you can use [Flask-FlatPages](https://pypi.org/project/Flask-FlatPages/) to provide a simple static website.
-This is what I've used to create the webpage you're reading now.
+Then use [Jinja2](https://pypi.org/project/Jinja2/) to insert into an HTML template.
+Indeed this is what I've used to create the webpage you're reading now.

 # Horizontal Rule